FNNDSC/chrisomatic/README.md

 docker compose exec chrisomatic chrisomatic apply
 ```

-#### What Happens?
+#### What Happens during `chrisomatic apply`?

 1. Wait for CUBE to be ready to accept connections
 2. Check if superuser exists.
 If not:
-   1. Attempt to identify container on host running _CUBE_
+   1. Attempt to identify container on host running _CUBE_ (requires Docker)
-   2. Attempt to create superuser using Django shell
+   2. Attempt to create superuser using Django shell (requires Docker)
 3. Add compute resources.
 4. Create normal user accounts in both _ChRIS_ store and _CUBE_.
-5. Upload plugins to _ChRIS_.
+5. Upload plugins to _ChRIS_. (requires Docker for plugins not found in a store)
 6. Upload pipelines to _ChRIS_ (not implemented).

 #### Plugins and Pipelines